 Frontline targets — people of color.
 Black Lives Matter and supporters, along with indigenous organizers, immigration activists, leftists and anti-fascists are in the crosshairs.
 Anything that threatens business as usual brings out the troops.

-In northern Minnesota, Indigenous leader Winona LaDuke told Democracy Now she is working to stop the Canada based Endridge Line 3 pipeline because, “When finished [it] would carry more than 915,000 barrels of tar sands oil a day, the largest tar sands pipeline in the world.”
+In northern Minnesota, Indigenous leader Winona LaDuke told Democracy Now she is working to stop the Canada based Enbridge Line 3 pipeline because, “When finished [it] would carry more than 915,000 barrels of tar sands oil a day, the largest tar sands pipeline in the world.”
 The plan is to dredge through Native American land and fragile ecosystems, endangering lakes, rivers, fish, clams and wild rice beds.
 Minnesota’s governor ordered the company out, but in June, occupiers were sand blasted by low flying Customs and Border Patrol helicopters.
-LaDuke added, “Endridge paid for the cops, but Biden paid for the helicopters.”
+LaDuke added, “Enbridge paid for the cops, but Biden paid for the helicopters.”
 Occupiers, aptly titled water protectors, are calling for hundreds of supporters to join them.

 In tandem with laws criminalizing dissent, over 350 new bills limiting the right to vote have either passed or are in the wings.
 Georgia’s Stacy Abrams calls them, “Jim Crow in a suit and tie.”
 These voting restrictions disproportionately block eligible voters who are Black, Latinx or low-income from casting a ballot.
 Clearly, anti-protest and voter suppression laws are aimed at the same communities.